adityaranjan858/namaste_react/chapter-5 Lets Get Hooked/Chapter05.md

 ## Introducing React-Hooks
 1. **What is Hook ?**

-    + It's simply a regular JavaScript function.
-    + Which is a Utility functions.
-    + it gives utility function such as `useState()`, `useEffect()` etc.
+    +  Hooks in React, are just JavaScript functions provided by React that act as utility functions.
+    + They allow functional components to manage state and utilize other React features.
+    + These hooks, like `useState()` and `useEffect()`, are powerful tools that are pre-built function in React.
-    + However, it becomes powerful when used within React, as it's provided to us by React itself.
-These pre-built functions have underlying logic developed by React developers.
-When we install React via npm, we gain access to these superpowers.
+    + When we install React using npm, we gain access to these pre-built functions that have been carefully crafted by the React core team.
+    + It's crucial to follow guidelines when using hooks, such as calling them at the top level of functional components and avoiding nesting them within loops or conditions.

         or

         Two crucial hooks we frequently utilize are: